openshift/hypershift/docs/content/how-to/agent/create-agent-cluster.md

 ## Create an InfraEnv

-An InfraEnv is a enviroment to which hosts booting the live ISO can join as Agents.
+An InfraEnv is a environment to which hosts booting the live ISO can join as Agents.
 In this case, the Agents will be created in the same namespace as our HostedControlPlane.

 ~~~sh